-Shares of payment platform DLocal (DLO -29.60%) were down 29% this week at 12:30 p.m.
+Shares of up-and-coming payment platform DLocal (DLO 1.17%) were down 11% this week at 11 a.m.
 ET, according to data provided by S&P Global Market Intelligence.

 Register for Free